 When the muscle fatigues, a failure in the communication process between the brain and the muscle occurs, resulting in the muscle contracting, but not relaxing afterward, leaving you with a muscle cramp.

-Muscle fatigue can be caused by many factors like dehydration, overtraining, or lack of circulation because of your shoes.
+Muscle fatigue can be caused by many factors like dehydration, overtraining, What exactly is a foot cramp.

 JOIN RUNNER’S WORLD+ TO BECOME A STRONGER, HEALTHIER RUNNER!